-What happens if you die without a will in New Zealand?
+What happens if you die without a Will (intestate)?

-But it may not be what you’d want.
-For example, you may want to ensure your children receive a larger portion than what is provided for by the law.
-Or you may wish for them to inherit particular pieces of property, such as a family heirloom.
+The legislation is intended to try and provide a fair outcome for most situations, however it may not be what you would want.
+For example, you may want to ensure your children receive a larger portion than what is provided for by the law or you may wish to give a particular piece of property, such as a family heirloom, to a specific person.

-Dying without a will also makes things more complicated and uncertain for your family and loved ones, which is particularly tough in a time of grief.
-The last thing you want is to think your family members were at odds because you didn’t leave clear instructions.
+Dying without a Will also makes things more complicated and uncertain for your family and loved ones, which can be particularly tough in a time of grief.